geco-bern/swiss-ndvi-processing/README.md

 ### Merge the historical dataset with the new data set

 To run the analysis, it is encessary to have the historical analysis and the newly acquired data.
 The script [4_merge_zarr.py](workflow_implementation/demo/4_merge_zarr.py) will load both dataset and merged togheter.
+The new median ndvi data will be added using the lookup table.

 #### Required parameter to modify inside the script

 - The path of input new data in [line 15](workflow_implementation/demo/4_merge_zarr.py#15).
 This must be the same path as the output file in the previous script.
 - The path of temporary output in the following line before the merging.

-If the starting end ending date in [1_extract_swisstopo_dataset.py](workflow_implementation/demo/1_extract_swisstopo_dataset.py) have been changed, it is also necessary to change it in line 91, 92, 177, 191
+If the starting end ending dates in [1_extract_swisstopo_dataset.py](workflow_implementation/demo/1_extract_swisstopo_dataset.py) have been changed, it is also necessary to change them in line 91, 92, 177, 191

 ### Run the analysis